Cluster-Based Control of Transition-Independent MDPs: Problem Statement

-An immediate refinement of the MDP setup is that a better optimal value is attainable by increasing the degrees of freedom for the control.
-This is constructed with the \emph{clustered formulation}, in which the agents are partitioned into $C$ clusters and controls are transmitted to each cluster.
-A \emph{clustering assignment} of the agents is the set of sets $\C = \{c_1,\dots, c_C\}$ such that $c_u\cap c_v = \emptyset\ \forall u,v \in [1,C], u\neq v$ and $\cup_{c\in \C} = \N$.
+An immediate result of the clustered MDP setup is that a better optimal value is attainable if $C>1$, as this increases the degrees of freedom for the control.
+This idea is formalized in the following lemma.